-In order to effectively gather input from different actors (which is the essence of multistakeholderism in its broadest sense), a clear identification of the positions (roles and responsibilities) taken by different stakeholders in multistakeholder policy debates is imperative (Malcolm 2008; 2015).
-This kind of stakeholder mapping exercise has been attempted in a myriad of different ways, mostly qualitative (Radu 2019; Radu, Zingales, and Calandro 2015; van der Spuy 2017; Belli 2015; Pavan 2012; Pavan and Padovani 2009).
-We propose to add to the debate by providing a detailed analysis of the participation numbers at the IGFs between 2006 and 2019.
+In order to effectively gather input from different actors (which is the essence of multistakeholderism in its broadest sense), a clear identification of the positions (roles and responsibilities) taken by different stakeholders in multistakeholder policy debates is imperative (Malcolm 2008; 2015; Working Group on Internet Governance, n.d.).
+This kind of stakeholder mapping exercise has been attempted in a myriad of different ways, mostly qualitative (Radu 2019; Radu, Zingales, and Calandro 2015; van der Spuy 2017; Belli 2015; Pavan 2012; Pavan and Padovani 2009; Epstein 2013; Raymond and DeNardis 2015).
+This literature has led to broader discussions about the evolution of the multistakeholder model, as currently seen in the IGF.
+The literature points to a diversity of interpretations of the definition of 'multistakeholder', leading us to talk about different models, rather than one coherent global institutional framework.
+Overwhelmingly, literature that has compared variants of multistakeholderism has tended to look at several distinctive models of multistakeholderism that can be classified by their 'authority relations' into hierarchic, polyarchic and anarchic institutional frames (Raymond and DeNardis 2015, 603).
+This diversity of implementation of multistakeholderism leads to the need for more in-depth and concrete research into how these different models 'play out'.